-As some PGAs have been associated with a higher risk of PAPS than others, switching to an alternative, "lower-risk" PGA could be considered, particularly where a positive response in IOP is observed upon switching treatment.^{3, 13, 15, 19-22}
+As some PGAs have been associated with a higher risk of PAPS than others, switching to an alternative, "lower-risk" PGA could be considered in case PGA cessation is not suitable, particularly where a positive response in IOP is observed upon switching treatment.3, 13, 15, 21-24 In this situation, the APGS recommends switching to a PGA associated with a lower likelihood of PAPS.
+For example, LAT and TAF can be effective in reducing DUES.

-In clinical practice, patients are often switched from BIM to LAT to check if similar control of IOP can be achieved with the latter,16 given that BIM is associated with a higher risk of certain signs of PAPS.^{15, 19-21}
+In clinical practice, patients are often switched from BIM to LAT to check if similar control of IOP can be achieved with the latter, given that BIM is associated with a higher risk of certain signs of PAPS.15, 21-23

-Alternatively, switching to another class of anti-glaucoma drug that is similarly effective at lowering IOP may be a viable option.
-This could include anti-glaucoma agents from any of the common drug classes listed in Table 2.
-The choice of alternative medication should be made with consideration to efficacy, safety profile, convenience, affordability, contraindications and likelihood of patient adherence.3 The dosing frequency and reported IOP-lowering efficacy of commonly used anti-glaucoma agents are summarised in Table 6.
+Alternatively, switching to another class of antiglaucoma drug that is similarly effective at lowering IOP may be a viable option.
+This could include antiglaucoma agents from any of the common drug classes listed in Table 2.
+The choice of alternative medication should be made with consideration to its efficacy, safety profile, convenience, affordability, contraindications and likelihood of patient adherence.
+The dosing frequency and reported IOP-lowering efficacy of commonly used anti-glaucoma agents are summarised in Table 6.

-When switching to another class of anti-glaucoma drug in an attempt to manage PAPS, it is recommended to start "low and slow" (minimal concentration and frequency) and consider a unilateral trial of the agent where appropriate.3 anti-glaucoma drug classes
+When switching to another class of anti-glaucoma drug in an attempt to manage PAPS, it is recommended to start "low and slow" (minimal concentration and frequency) and consider a unilateral trial of the agent where appropriate.
+Table 6.
+Dosing frequency and efficacy ofvarious anti-glaucoma drug classes